There's an old Peruvian proverb: "Little by little, one walks far."

 Exchange-traded funds (ETFs) are one of the easiest ways for investors to gain exposure to Peru's economy.
 These funds provide broad exposure to Peruvian stocks in a single security that's traded on a U.S. stock exchange, which results in both instant diversification and ease of access through regular brokerage accounts, without worrying about foreign legal and tax issues.

-The only U.S.-traded Peruvian ETF is the iShares MSCI All Peru Capped Index Fund (EPU), which had approximately $108 million in assets under management.
-The ETF tracks the MSCI All Peru Capped Index, which consists of 26 equities with an expense ratio of 0.62%, as of December 2015.
+The only U.S.-traded Peruvian ETF is the iShares MSCI All Peru Capped Index Fund (EPU), which had $205 million in assets under management.
+The ETF tracks the MSCI All Peru Capped Index and consists of 24 equities with an expense ratio of 0.59%, as of May 2021.

 The three largest holdings in the ETF include: